-Stage 2 (in the instances above) - will either be heard by a committee of independent governors, have independent governors in the majority or with an independent Chair with a casting vote.
+Stage 2 will be heard by a committee of independent governors.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
 Where appropriate, it will include details of actions Peel Park Primary School and Nursery will take to resolve the complaint.